phile21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 DJ cut killer - A script that displays all users and their home directories, sorted by users

 Empty casks make the noise - A script that finds all empty files and directories in the current directory and all sub-directories

+A gif is worth ten thousand words - A script that lists all the files with a .gif extension in the current directory and all its sub-directories